janzeteachesit/2017-2018/about.md

 ### Elementary Inquiry
 > Attempting to answer the 2016-2017 question:
 > How does a project-based STEM learning environment increase authentic student engagement in Elementary Math, Science and the new Design and Coding curriculum?
+(Note: In the process of being updated - 20171007)
 - [The GitHub Repository](https://github.com/janzeteachesit/elementary-inquiry/), [As a GitBook](https://janzeteachesit.gitbooks.io/elementary-inquiry/content/), even Drafts, [As Web Pages \(gh_pages\)](https://janzeteachesit.github.io/elementary-inquiry/), even Drafts

 ### Forever Learning